Wakeup Diet & Exercise Program Restores natural circadian rhythms

 • Dexedrine risks: Liver damage, abdominal cramping, vomiting, mood swings, high fever, etc.

 • Medication Madness (Peter Breggin) YouTube interview.
-A psychiatrist and author of 20 books on psychiatric medications explains risks of psychiatric drugs.
+A psychiatrist & author of 20 books on psychiatric medications explains risks of psychiatric drugs.
 These drugs include stimulants that narcoleptics use.
 Risks for children (including brain damage) are particularly troubling.

 • Child dies from prescribed stimulant use.
-The drug is Adderall, and subject Matthew was only 14.
+The drug is Adderall, & subject Matthew was only 14.
 He had ADHD.
 Matthew died suddenly as a result of cardiac arrest.
 Many narcoleptics, some of them children, also take Adderall.

 • Dr. Peter Breggin's site about side effects from psychiatric medications.